-ICICI Bank fourth-quarter profit dives 50 percent, bad loan provisions surge
+ICICI Bank profit halves as bad loan provisions surge

-(Reuters) - ICICI Bank Ltd, India’s third-largest lender by assets, posted a near 50 percent drop in its fourth-quarter net profit as its provisions for bad loans surged.
+(Reuters) - ICICI Bank Ltd, India’s third-largest lender by assets, said its fourth-quarter net profit almost halved, missing expectations, as provisions for bad loans surged.

-Net profit for the three months to March 31 fell to 10.20 billion rupees ($151.94 million) from 20.25 billion rupees a year earlier, the bank said in a statement on Monday.

-Twelve analysts on average had expected the company to post a net profit of 10.77 billion rupees, according to Thomson Reuters data.

-Gross bad loans as a percentage of total loans was 8.84 percent at the end of March, compared with 7.82 percent at the end of the previous quarter and 7.89 percent a year earlier.
+Gross bad loans as a percentage of total loans stood at 8.84 percent at the end of March compared with 7.82 percent at the end of the previous quarter and 7.89 percent a year earlier.

+Net profit for the three months to March 31 fell to 10.20 billion rupees on Monday.

+That compared with the average 10.77 billion rupees forecast of 12 analysts, according to Thomson Reuters data.

+Net interest income for the quarter was up 1 percent on the year to 60.22 billion rupees, while net interest margin was at 3.24 percent.

+Shares of the Mumbai-based lender, which started trading in 1998, ended 2.5 percent higher ahead of the results, outperforming a slightly higher main market.

 ($1 = 67.1300 Indian rupees)